DufengWang/neighborapp/README.md

 This is an app that helps neighbors connect with each other and utilizes each other as a safety net.

 How to run it:
  1. mongod + npm start.
  2. Open browsers in both Incognito mode and normal mode
  3. register for 2 new users and login
  4. edit profile for both accounts and submit
  5. go to add neighbor page, try a username that doesn't exist, and try the other one that exists (the one you just registered)
  6. go to the other account page and refresh add neighbor, you should be able to see a request
-	7. click on accept button will save the neighbor in contacts, or you can click decline
+ 7. click on accept button will save the neighbor in contacts, or you can click on decline
-	8. go to contacts you'll find the neighbor you just added (in either account), and you can check their profile by clicking on them
+ 8. go to contacts page you'll find the neighbor you just added (in either account), and you can check their profile by clicking on them
  9. go to the protected page for both accounts ('/protected' endpoint)
  10. click on SOS on either one, the other one should receive an alert

 MVP Features (Already Implemented):